 Long-Term Cost Savings

-Example: Automation of order fulfillment, route optimization, and inventory management can reduce human error, improve resource utilization, and cut down on overstocking; all of which result in cost savings over time.
+Automation of order fulfillment, route optimization, and inventory management reduces human error, improves resource utilization, and eliminates overstock — all of which compound into significant cost savings over a 2–5 year horizon.

 Key Metrics to Track for ROI in Logistics Software